AI safety research agenda

 Overview

 As the industry increasingly builds and trusts LLM-based systems to become part of all technologies, AI safety and security is a clear priority for governments, the Tech sector, and for me.
 While leading cybersecurity teams for 7 years, I’ve also focused on ML since 2018, from detection algorithms to safety prototypes for LLMs.
-The urgency of this intersection of AI and security led me to conduct more formal projects in 2024:
+The urgency of this intersection of AI and security led me to contribute to fantastic teams & projects, and to learn and grow in the process.

 • Meta’s original benchmark brought evaluations of LLM susceptibility to prompt injection, interpreter abuse, and vulnerability identification/exploitation.